Get E-Book

 process.stdout.getColorDepth(); // 1, 4, 8, or 24

 hasColors(count) checks whether the terminal supports at least that many colors.
-You can pass an environment object as the second argument, such as hasColors(256, myEnvObject), which makes tests easier because they can simulate TERM, COLORTERM, NO_COLOR, NODE_DISABLE_COLORS, or FORCE_COLOR.
-That object affects the TTY helper call.
-It does not add TTY helper methods to a non-TTY stream.
+You can pass an environment object as the second argument, which is useful in tests -

-The helper checks environment conventions including COLORTERM, TERM, NO_COLOR, NODE_DISABLE_COLORS, and FORCE_COLOR.
-NO_COLOR and NODE_DISABLE_COLORS reduce Node's color depth decision to monochrome.
+The helper looks at common environment conventions such as COLORTERM, TERM, NO_COLOR, NODE_DISABLE_COLORS, and FORCE_COLOR.
+NO_COLOR and NODE_DISABLE_COLORS reduce Node's color decision to monochrome.
 FORCE_COLOR raises the requested color level for TTY color detection.
-Some libraries also treat FORCE_COLOR as permission to emit ANSI bytes for non-TTY output, but process.stdout.hasColors() still exists only when stdout is a TTY write stream.

 if (process.env.NO_COLOR || process.env.NODE_DISABLE_COLORS) {